tinybirdco/tinybird-tracker/README.md

 | source  |  | Name of the Data Source to send the events to | yes |
 | api | https://api.tinybird.co | API URL origin | no |

-In order to use them, add them as data attributes (`data-xxxx`) in the script instantation.
+In order to set their values, add them as data attributes (`data-xxxx`) in the script instantation.

 The `api` option selects the API server to call to.
 It's needed if you are in a different cluster from the default EU one.